emlun/bittorrent-sync/README.md

 btsync-autoconfig
 =================
-Auto-create BitTorrent Sync config files on demand
+Auto-create [BitTorrent Sync][btsync] config files on demand

-This is the source code behind the [`btsync-autoconfig` AUR package][aur].
-It contains scripts for automatically creating config files if needed when the per-user `btsync@user` systemd service, provided by the [`btsync` AUR package][aur-btsync], starts.
+This repository contains systemd service scripts for automatically creating config files if needed when the `btsync` user service starts.

-It is intended for use with [Arch Linux][arch]'s [pacman][pacman] package manager.

 Building